Which materials can a failure analysis be performed on?

 Using differential scanning calorimetry (DSC), our laboratory can determine the temperature and enthalpy of fusion and crystallization, glass transition temperature, decomposition temperature, crystallinity degree and phases (fillers, blends, copolymers).

-Differential scanning calorimetry (DSC) measurements on plastics are performed according to the main international standards (UNI EN ISO 11357, ASTM D3418 e ASTM E793).
+Differential scanning calorimetry (DSC) measurements on plastics are performed according to the main international standards (ISO 11357, ASTM D3418 e ASTM E793).

 Using a universal testing machine, we can measure the mechanical properties of plastics up to 280°C. The testing machine is equipped with a 10 kN load cell (high precision type 1/500, ±0,5%), wedge grips, compression plates, three-point bending test jig and the crosshead speed varies in the range 0,001 ÷ 1000 mm/min.